jeffpar/lonedissent/index.md

 layout: home
 ---

-Welcome to our website, dedicated to some of the loneliest work that Supreme Court Justices have been engaging in for centuries: dissents.
+Welcome to Lone Dissent, a website dedicated to some of the loneliest work that U.S. Supreme Court Justices have been engaging in for centuries: dissents.
 And not just any dissents, but *lone* dissents.

 Yes, we're talking about those cases where just *one* Justice could not be persuaded by their colleagues and who instead chose to write a dissent, explaining why he or she was absolutely right and *all* of their fellow Justices were